jurij-bozic/weather-app/README.md

 # weather-app (in progress)
-Application for showing the weather forecast for a given location.
+(OLD project / vanilla JS) Application for showing the weather forecast for a given location.

 # Please note the following:
 - parts of the application are still _in progress_